dakota127/Pixelstick/README.md

 # Led Stick for Light Painting

 A NeoPixel stick with 144 pixels controlled by a Raspberry Pi contained in a box mounted on the stick.
-Needs 5 Volt 8 Amp powersuppy.
+Needs 5 Volt 8 Amp powersupply.
 Control Box with 16x2 Lcd display to choose pattern to be 'painted'.

 Project started in early 2013.